rohitparashar123/innoscripta-assignment/README.md

 This will install all the dependencies listed in the `package.json` file.

----

-## Available Scripts
+### 2. Available Scripts

-### Run Locally
+#### Run Locally

-#### 1. Start the Development Server
+##### a) Start the Development Server

+To start the development server, run the following command:

 ```bash
 yarn start
 ```

+This will:

-- Runs the app in development mode.
+- Run the app in development mode.
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-- The page will reload automatically when changes are made.
+- Reload the page automatically when changes are made.
-- Any lint errors will appear in the console.
+- Show any lint errors in the console.

-#### 2. Run Tests
+##### b) Run Tests

+To run tests, execute:

 ```bash
 yarn test
 ```

-- Launches the test runner in interactive watch mode.
-- For more details, see the [React testing documentation](https://reactjs.org/docs/running-tests.html).
+This launches the test runner in interactive watch mode.
+For more details, see the [React testing documentation](https://reactjs.org/docs/testing.html).

-#### 3. Build for Production
+##### c) Build for Production

+To build the app for production, run:

 ```bash
 yarn build
 ```

+This will:

-- Builds the app for production into the `build` folder.
+- Create a production build in the `build` folder.
-- Optimizes the build for best performance (minified, hashed filenames).
+- Optimize the build for the best performance (minified, hashed filenames).

 To learn more about deploying your app, check out the [React deployment documentation](https://reactjs.org/docs/deployment.html).

----

-## Docker Instructions
+### 3. Docker Instructions (Optional)

 This project supports Docker for containerized deployment.
-Follow the steps below to build and run the application using Docker.
+To build and run the application using Docker, follow these steps:

-### Build the Docker Image
+#### a) Build the Docker Image

-Run the following command in the project directory to build the Docker image:
+Ensure your Docker Desktop is running.
+Then, build the Docker image by running:

 ```bash
 docker build -t react-app:dev .
 ```

-### Run the Docker Container
+#### b) Run the Docker Container

-Run the following command to start the Docker container:
+To start the Docker container, run:

 ```bash
 docker run -p 5173:5173 react-app:dev
 ```

-- The app will be accessible at [http://localhost:5173](http://localhost:5173).
+This will make the app accessible at [http://localhost:5173](http://localhost:5173).

----

 ## Troubleshooting

-1. **Development Server Fails to Start:**
+- **Development Server Fails to Start**:

   - Ensure your development server is running.
   - Check the terminal for errors and resolve them.

-2. **Docker Image Does Not Build:**
+- **Docker Image Does Not Build**:

-   - Verify Docker is installed and running.
+  - Verify that Docker is installed and running.
   - Ensure the Dockerfile is correctly configured.

-3. **Port Conflicts:**
+- **Port Conflicts**:
   - Make sure no other application is using the specified ports (3000 or 5173).